sameer-codes-ai/LeetFlix/README.md

 # 🚀 Leetflix - Level Up Your Coding Journey

 Welcome to **Leetflix** – your one-stop platform to track Binge-Watching progress, compete on leaderboards, and flaunt those green contribution bubbles like a pro "Show-Watcher" .
-Inspired by LeetCode, but cooler 😎
+Inspired by LeetCode and Netflix, but cooler 😎

 ---